Cuba is Not Its Beaches or Its Whores

 El Submarino

-The first night we went to La Fábrica de Arte Cubano we were turned away because they ran out of tickets.
-While in line to get into the place we met two awesome twins (Wilbert and William) who asked us to join them at El Submarino Amarillo (The Yellow Submarine) after two fucking gringos and their entitlement tried to cut the line in front of us.
+The first night we went to La Fábrica de Arte Cubano, we were turned away because they ran out of tickets.
+While in line to get into the place, we met two extraordinary twins (Wilbert and William) who asked us to join them at El Submarino Amarillo (The Yellow Submarine) after two fucking gringos and their entitlement tried to cut the line in front of us.

 Photo: Submarino Amarillo.

-El Submarino is an underground bar that reeks of nostalgia and love for Glam Rock ballads, Aerosmith and Bon Jovi, among other 70’s and 80’s bands (they only played The Beatles once).
-It’s a bar not sought out by your average tourist and bro’s and chicken brains quickly leave after they arrive.
-Beer and cocktails are cheapo and if you add Freddy Mercury Karaoke, you’re set for the night.
-People that go to this place usually want to avoid salsa, merengue, or any other traditionally Caribbean rhythm, specially reggaetón.
+El Submarino is an underground bar that reeks of nostalgia and love for Glam Rock ballads, Aerosmith, and Bon Jovi, among other 70’s and 80’s bands (they only played The Beatles once).
+It’s a bar not sought out by your average tourist, and fart brains quickly leave after they arrive.
+Beer and cocktails are cheap; if you add Freddy Mercury Karaoke, you’re set for the night.
+People who visit this place usually want to avoid salsa, merengue, or any other traditional Caribbean rhythm, especially reggaetón, which is a big no-no.

 Café Arcángel

 “The best coffee in Havana!” said Miguel Diezcabeza, owner of this tiny gem in Old Havana.
-Like many of the places we encountered, we just want to spend a lot of time in it.
-We had the Arcangel brekkie and it was amazeballs, and was packed with tons of fruit, eggs, toast, and coffee of course.
-Its café cortado is the best among those of 700 other establishments evaluated in Havana.
+Like many places we encountered, we just wanted to spend much more time there.
+We had the Arcangel breakfast, buss!.
+It was packed with tons of fruit, eggs, toast, and cafecito, claro está.
+Their café Cortado is the best among hundreds of other establishments evaluated in Havana.

 Photo: LaPhoenikera.com

-This place is like your tía cachivachera’s house, but with taste.
-It has a few separated areas and each one has its own decor.
+This place is like your tía cachivachera’s house but with taste.
+It has a few separate areas, and each one has its decor.
 Where we got seated looked like the entrance hall at your grandma’s house.
-You know, the one that has the little table with the weird adornos and an old-ass phone?
+You know, the one with the little table with the weird adornos and an old-ass phone?
 Like that.
-There was one right behind us and the owner called it to brag that still worked after more than 80 years.
-It rang, it was pretty loud.
+There was one behind us, and the owner called it to brag that it still worked after over eight decades.
+It rang; it was pretty loud.
 In the background, an old Columbia Musical Treasuries LP was coming out of a record player.

 Photo: La Phoenikera.com

-Cubans drink a ton of coffee throughout the day (they don’t even looked cracked out like people do here, must be something in the water), black brew runs through their veins and it’s another way to connect with the earth, is part of who they are and a lot of their interactions are while sipping coffee.
+Cubans drink a lot of coffee throughout the day (they don’t even look cracked out like people do here; there must be all the processing and terrible handling of the beans).
+Black brew runs through their veins, and it’s another way to connect with the earth.
+It’s part of who they are; many of their interactions are while sipping coffee.

 The coffee is brewed by Jedi barista Joao Diezcabeza, son of Miguel.
 He has visited several countries to learn about different coffees, altitudes, and everything there is to know about good ol’ Joe.
-The result is 27 tastebud-fucking, pupil-dilating, caffeine-high options on the menu.
-Cubans are genuinely warm and we experienced that even on our last day when we wanted to have our last black brew of the trip, and we made way to Arcángel, but they were already closed.
-When we mentioned that we wanted to have our last “best coffee in Havana”, they opened their business and served us a cafecito.
+The result is 27 tastebud-fucking-pupil-dilating0-caffeine-high options on the menu.
+Cubans are genuinely warm, and we experienced that when we wanted to have our last black brew of the trip and made our way to Arcángel, but they were already closed.
+When we mentioned wanting our previous “best coffee in Havana,” they opened their business and served us a cafecito.

 Photo: LaPhoenikera.com